Almamy62/NLP-Sentiment-Analysis/README.md

-NLP Sentiment Analysis
+NLP Sentiment Analysis <br />
-This projects revolves around Predicting whether Tweets are positive or negative.
+This projects revolves around Predicting whether Tweets are positive or negative. <br />
 We performed some exploratory data analysis and afterward applied a Naive Bayes model.